 Tempeh is fermented soy food originally from Indonesia.

-It is fermented with the mold Rhizopus oligosporus in a process similar to cheese making.
-The fermentation process makes digestion easier and nutrients like zinc, calcium, and iron are more bio available than in non-fermented soy products like tofu.
+Whole soybeans are fermented with the mold Rhizopus oligosporus in a process similar to cheese making.
+The fermentation process makes digestion easier and nutrients like zinc, calcium, and iron are more bioavailable than in non-fermented soy products like tofu.

 Tempeh has a nutty flavor that's richer and more complex than tofu thanks to the fermentation process.
 It's a great vehicle for soaking up all kinds of sauces and seasonings, so use your imagination with your ingredients!

 If you want to do a deep dive into tempeh including how to make your own tempeh at home, check out Everything You Need to Know About Tempeh from Connoisseurus Veg.
 I’m pretty sure it’s the most comprehensive post about tempeh on the web!

 Tempeh can be baked, fried, grilled, used in stir fries… you name it.
 But there are a few steps you can take before you start cooking to ensure your tempeh will have the best results.